Linear-Testing/songlyrics/bad_life.md

 And I know how close you are to the edge right now
 So I wrote this song to say, things won't always be this way, no It's just a bad day, not a bad life
-Yeah, it's just a bad day, not a bad life